genaray/Arch.Extended/README.md

     }
 }
 ```

+If a parameter of a method within a basesystem is marked as `Data`, then `BaseSystem.Data` is passed directly to the query.
+In the example above you can see this at the time: `float`.

 If you use the source generator and its attributes in a class that does not override `BaseSystem.Update`, this method is implemented by the source generator itself.
 If the method is already implemented by the user, only "query" methods are generated, which you can call yourself.